heremaps/here-data-sdk-typescript/README.md

 # HERE OLP SDK for TypeScript

-The HERE OLP SDK for TypeScript is a _work-in-progress_ TypeScript client for [HERE Open Location Platform](https://platform.here.com).
+The HERE OLP SDK for TypeScript is a TypeScript client for [HERE Open Location Platform](https://platform.here.com).

 ## Health Сheck